jelleklaver/react-linkedin-insight/README.md

 LinkedInTag.track(conversionId);
 ```

+Each individual tracker **can** overwrite the initialized partnerId and subDomain.
+You probably shouldn't need to do this, but it's available if you want to.
 ### Partner ID
 You can get the partner ID from the script LinkedIn provides when you create an Insight Tag.
 The partner ID can be found on the second row of the code they provide: `_linkedin_partner_id = "123456";` where the `123456` is your partner ID.

 ### Conversion ID
 Conversions can only be tracked if they are created within the LinkedIn Campaign Manager.
 Once an event-specific pixel is created, they will provide an image tag like `<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=123456&conversionId=789012&fmt=gif" />`.
 The `789012` behind the `conversionId=` is your conversion ID.

+### Subdomain
+Sometimes a different subdomain is required for proper tracking.
+Therefore, a subdomain can be profided both at initialization and for specific tracking calls.
+It defaults to `dc`.

 ### Tracking navigation with a client-side router
 Currently there is no option in automatically tracking navigation with client-side routing.
 Input would be very helpful and appreciated.
 It could be opted to create a conversion in LinkedIn which is called 'virtualPageView' or so, but I don't think this is good practice.
 We should create a way in which LinkedIn registers a navigation change as a page load.